 The Archaeology of Prostitution and Clandestine Pursuits synthesizes case studies from various nineteenth-century sites where material culture reveals evidence of prostitution, including a brothel in Five Points, New York City’s most notorious neighborhood, and parlor houses a few blocks from the White House and Capitol Hill.

-The American Experience in Archaeological PerspectiveEdited by Michael S. Nassaney, DEPARTMENT OF ANTHROPOLOGY
+The American Experience in Archaeological PerspectiveEdited by Michael S. Nassaney, Professor oF ANTHROPOLOGY

 Michael S. Nassaney

 Professor oF ANTHROPOLOGY